-Experimental Nuclear Physics
+Nuclear Physics - ExperimentCONTACTS

-14-576 Program Solicitation
+17-561 Program Solicitation

-Full Proposal Deadline Date: October 29, 2014
+Full Proposal Deadline Date

 Second Friday in November, Annually Thereafter

-The program supports university user groups executing experiments at a large number of laboratories in the United States and abroad, and a national user facility: the National Superconducting Cyclotron Laboratory, a superconducting, heavy-ion cyclotron facility at Michigan State University.
+The program supports university user groups executing experiments at a large number of laboratories and facilities in the United States and abroad, and a national user facility: the National Superconducting Cyclotron Laboratory, a superconducting, heavy-ion cyclotron facility at Michigan State University.
 The program also supports smaller accelerator facilities, such as those at Florida State University and the University of Notre Dame.
 Some awards are co-funded with other programs in the Physics Division and in other divisions.

 The solicitation follows most of the requirements in the Grant Proposal Guide, but has additional requirements that relate primarily to proposers who anticipate having multiple sources of support, and proposals involving significant instrumentation development.
 The solicitation also has deadlines instead of target dates.